wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 ------------------------

 .. image:: images/status-lights/sd540b-status-lights.png
-  :alt: Shows the two LEDs on the top one at each end and the LED on the side next to the connector.
+  :alt: The two LEDs on the top one at each end and the LED on the side next to the connector.
   :width: 600

 +----------------+-------+---------------------------------+